 Jim is an attorney with over twenty-five years of experience practicing environmental law in New York City, both with the U.S. Environmental Protection Agency and the U.S. Department of Justice.

-- Community Development North
+- Community Development and Housing

 - Environmental Services (Chair)